gjwgit/azanomaly/README.md

 Usage
 -----

-- To install mlhub
+- To install mlhub (e.g., on Ubunut 18.04 LTS)

 ```shell
 $ pip3 install mlhub
 ```

-- To install and run the pre-built model:
+- To install and run the demo:

 ```shell
 $ ml install   azanomaly